 As I mentioned in my birthday post, something I’ve realised in life is that you should always be open to learning things about yourself.
-Well, something I learned about myself in 2018 is that I’m one of those people who always has to be doing something.
+Well, something I learned about myself in 2018 is that I’m constantly worrying about my future and that I'm one of those people who always has to be doing something.
 If I’m not at uni I’m doing work, if not working then I’m blogging and if not blogging then I’m reading – and what about all that time I get off in between semesters?
 Throw me a 30 hour week and I’ll do some waitressing.
 My brain literally can’t switch off.

 Something I learned very recently is that because I’m always doing something, I’m often thinking about what to do next.
 This isn’t just small scale, either.
 Not “I’m revising right now and will cook then write a post”, oh I wish…no. It’s “I’m at university until 2021 then I need to do this, this and this and then do this to be able to do this”.
 My anxieties related to my future are slowly driving me to insanity.
 So, here’s a chirpsy little post on why the hell am I so worried about my future?!

 I think one answer that isn’t so worrying is that I’m super excited about my future.
 Visiting New York over the summer and moving from an incredibly small town in the countryside to a capital city has made me ecstatic to see all the places I possibly can and experience them in my own way.
 If I could, I would pack my bags and move to New York in a heartbeat … imagine all the other places I can see and fall in love with along the way!
 And let’s talk about how exciting growing my blog and getting settled into a career is going to be – I literally cannot wait.